 What is the current Texas law about child pornography?

-The Texas law against child pornography is separated into two different categories.
-The first category is called Possession of Child Pornography and is described in subsection (a), while the second category is called Promotion of Child Pornography and is described in subsection (e):[1]
+The law that went into effect September 1, 2025 separates this offense into two different categories.
+The first category is Possession of Child Pornography and appears in subsection (a-1), with a related offense for computer-generated depictions in subsection (a-2).
+The second category is Promotion of Child Pornography and appears in subsection (e), with a related offense for computer-generated depictions in subsection (e-1).

 (e) A person commits an offense if: